 During the accident, the seatbelt exerts a huge force on the chest area and causes internal organ injury.
-To avoid this huge force on the chest, modern seat belts slightly release the seatbelt with the help of a torsion bar (Fig1A).
+To avoid this huge force on the chest, modern seat belts slightly release the seatbelt with the help of a torsion bar (refer fig 1a).
 Because of this the upper body slightly moves forward.
 But once the torsion bar is done with the belt release the upper body’s movement is arrested here.
 But the neck and head are not arrested so you can easily guess here, now what will happen?
 The head goes in a perfect pendulum movement in a high-speed accident.
-The devastation can be horrific even with the seatbelt (Fig 1B).
+The devastation can be horrific even with the seatbelt (refer fig 1b).

 This is why engineers came up with the idea of airbags.
 Airbags have a cushioning effect, and at the same time, prevent you from hitting the dashboard.
-Now I am going to explain to you about the first design of the airbag.
+Now I will explain to you about the first airbag design.

 The Great founder of Joyson safety systems, Mr. Allen K. Breed, came up with some groundbreaking inventions to solve the above issues.

 1) First, he improved the accuracy of the sensor using a ball-in-tube sensor.
 In this sensor, a steel ball is held in position with the help of a magnet as shown in fig 3a below.

 2) And the second contribution is the use of sodium azide chemical explosives.
 Explosion of sodium azide generates nitrogen gas which is used to inflate the airbag.
 This is a quick and reliable reaction which removes the necessity of storing the compressed air onboard.
 The sodium azide is stored in an airtight cylinder inside the steering wheel you can see in fig 3b.